 Are doulas certified or licensed?

 End of life doula work is a relatively new, unregulated field.
-Oregon and Minnesota are the only states that have passed legislation licensing birth doulas.
-Thus far, no states have regulated end of life doulas.
+A few states have passed legislation licensing birth doulas, however, there is currently no regulations for end of life doulas.
 This is a rather exciting time for the field because it’s in its infancy and is being shaped by those doing the work.
 Doulas have the flexibility to offer services that are specifically tailored to their unique skill sets instead of being prescribed by a certification board.

 Are doulas covered under health insurance or Medicaid?